sohang3112/machine-learning-practice/NeuralNetworkArchitectures_NOTES.md

 - **Natural Language Generation (NLG)** - gen text that follows *prompt*.
 A popular technique is **Autoregression** in which one word is generated following prompt, then it's appended to prompt and then next word generated, and so on.
 - *Logical Flow*: Sentence S1 asserts a premise, sentence S2 asserts condition based on premise.
 Verify if S2 logically follows from S1. **It's difficult, generally requires human help.**

 A *Language Model* takes a sequence of words as input and tells us probability of it being a well-formed sentence.

+2 approaches:
+- Character-based
-Word-based approach is used - each word is converted to a number, where the *vocabalary* has the list of all words and their corresponding indices / numbers.
+- Word-based approach - used most of the time - each word is converted to a number, where the *vocabalary* has the list of all words and their corresponding indices / numbers.

 ## Convolutional Neural Networks (CNN)
 Deep Learning Models in which Convolutional Layers play a significant role. *All-Convolution Networks* have all layers as only convolutional layers.